DiamondLightSource/volo/README.rst

-A cobbled together, poorly documented, but functional interactive linear optics visualisation GUI.
+A cobbled together, poorly documented, but functional; interactive linear optics visualisation GUI, and optimizer.